-Inspired by this academic project and seeking to share it with a larger audience, Myles Zhang and Zemin Zhang proposed to transform the results of this studio into a larger dialogue about the purpose of incarceration.
+Inspired by this academic project and seeking to share it with a larger audience, I and Zemin Zhang proposed to transform the results of this studio into a larger dialogue about the purpose of incarceration.
 With $15,000 funding from Newark Landmarks, I translated Columbia’s work into an exhibition.
 I am grateful to Anne Englot and Liz Del Tufo for their help securing space and funding.
 Over spring 2019, I collaborated with Ellen Quinn and a team at New Jersey City University to design the exhibit panels and to create the corresponding texts and graphics.
 The opening was held in May 2019, and is recorded here.

-My curator work required translating a strictly academic project into an exhibit with language, graphics, and content accessible to the public.
+My curator work required translating an academic project into an exhibit with language, graphics, and content accessible to the public.
 Columbia examined the jail’s architecture and produced numerous measured drawings of the site, but they did not examine social history.
 As the curator, I shifted the exhibit’s focus from architecture to the jail’s social history – to use the jail as a tool through which to examine Newark’s history of incarceration.
 As a result, much of my work required supplementing Columbia’s content with additional primary sources – newspaper clippings, prison records, and an oral history project – that tell the human story behind these bars.
 I worked with local journalist Guy Sterling to interview former jail guards and Newark Mayor Ras Baraka about his father’s experience incarcerated here during the 1967 riots.
 The exhibit allowed viewers to hear first-hand accounts of prison life and to view what the Essex County Jail looked like in its heyday from the 1920s to 1960s.
 Rutgers-Newark organized seminars connected to the jail exhibit on the topic of incarceration in America, and what practical steps can be taken to change the effects of the growth of incarceration.